akp44/Udacity-FEND-Project-4/README.md

-Evaluate a News Article with NLP
+Evaluate a News Article with NLP<br>

 The project used the following:
 1. Node Express
 2. Sass Styles